-The Red Sox and designated hitter David Ortiz are “starting to close the large gap they had just 24 hours ago," reports Nick Cafardo of the Boston Globe:
+The Boston Red Sox and designated hitter David Ortiz are "starting to close the large gap they had just 24 hours ago," reports Nick Cafardo of the Boston Globe:

 Red Sox and Ortiz starting to close the large gap they had just 24 hours ago.
 News of Texas interest, reported by Ken Rosenthal, is real.— Nick Cafardo (@nickcafardo) November 2, 2012